merenlab/merenlab.org/data/micr-obs-future/index.md

     process_samples_file(directory)

 print("Completed processing all directories.")
 ```

-At this step, we will also count how many samples and runs were downloaded
+After this step, we also counted how many samples and runs were downloaded.
 ```bash
 nano countSamplesNruns.py
 ```